samratyeager/samratyeager/README.md

 I'm Samrat, a programmer based in Nepal.

-I like combining my technical knowledge with design to make beautiful and efficient applications.
-My goal is to build scalable and efficient software while providing engaging and flawless user experiences.
+I like combining my tech skills with design to build efficient and beautiful apps.
+I focus on creating scalable software with great user experiences.
+Outside of work, I’m always learning more and working on side projects.
-Outside of work, I'm interested in furthering my knowledge in the tech world.
-I also build many side projects (most of them are in private repositories).